 Which educators are required to complete the reading training?

-Educators who teach 5K-grade 3 reading, including reading teachers, special education teachers, and teachers of multilingual learners.
+Educators who teach 5K-grade 3 reading, including reading teachers, special education teachers, and teachers of multilingual learners in public school districts and independent charter schools.

 By July 1, 2025, all individuals employed as a district reading specialist or principal complete a reading training that meets the following criteria.